stashed/docs/docs/guides/latest/hooks/backup-and-restore-hooks.md

 **Create Repository:**

-Now, crete a `Respository` using this secret.
+Now, create a `Repository` using this secret.
 Below is the YAML of Repository CR we are going to create,

 ```yaml
 apiVersion: stash.appscode.com/v1alpha1